SiamKreative/siamkreative/README.md

 Combining analytical skills, creative thinking and effective communication, I deliver value to both customers and users.
 I'm goal-oriented, curious and loves to learn new things.

-I'm currently working for [Nimble](https://nimblehq.co/) as Senior Product Manager.
+I'm currently working for [Nimble](https://github.com/nimblehq) as [Lead Product Manager](https://nimblehq.co/compass/team/roles/lead-product-manager/).
 In recent experiences, I got the opportunity to improve agile processes and craft product strategy for various PropTech companies.

 ## Get in touch